Eremophila serpens

-Eremophila serpens, commonly known as snake eremophila, is a flowering plant in the figwort family, Scrophulariaceae and is endemic to Western Australia.
+Eremophila serpens, commonly known as snake eremophila, is a species of flowering plant in the figwort family, Scrophulariaceae and is endemic to Western Australia.
 It is a prostrate, creeping shrub with long, horizontal branches, leaves which often have irregular serrations, and yellowish-green petals with red or brownish-purple markings.

 Description

 Eremophila serpens is a prostrate shrub which often has long, snake-like branches which have short side-branches.
 It forms patches 3 to 4 cm high and up to 2.5 m wide.
 The branches are glabrous and contact the ground along most of their length, often forming roots.
 The leaves are arranged alternately along the branches and are lance-shaped, often have small, irregular serrations, and are mostly 31-47 mm long and 8-12 mm wide.

 The flowers are borne singly or in pairs in leaf axils on stalks mostly 4-7 mm long but are mostly or partly hidden by the leaves.
 There are 5 green, overlapping, egg-shaped to lance-shaped sepals which are 6-7 mm long but enlarge to 10-11 mm long after flowering.
 The petals are 15-26 mm long and are joined at their lower end to form a tube.
 The petal tube is lime-green or yellowish-green, with red or brownish purple markings on the top lobe.
 The petal tube and its lobes are glabrous apart from some hairs on the lowest lobe and inside the tube.
 The 4 stamens extend beyond the end of the petal tube and are the most conspicuous part of the flowers.
 Flowering mainly occurs between March and December and is followed by fruits which are dry, almost spherical, 6.5-10 mm long with a grey, papery covering.